Erin McLeod: Women's Olympic Football Tournament, injury, and setbacks

 McLeod represented Canada at the 2008 Summer Olympics in Beijing that took place from August 6–21.
 During the group stage, she was the starting goalkeeper for all three of Canada's matches against Argentina, China, and Sweden.
-She allowed four goals in three matches, helping Canada advance to the knockout stage.
+She conceded four goals in three matches, helping Canada advance to the knockout stage.

 During the quarter-finals, Canada faced the United States with McLeod starting in goal.
 In the twelfth minute of the game, American player Heather O'Reilly made a shot on goal, but it was stopped by McLeod.
 Angela Hucles then got the rebound and scored for the United States.
 However, McLeod injured her right knee during the play.
 She was down for several minutes before she got up and attempted to resume playing.
 A few minutes later, she was replaced by goalkeeper Karina LeBlanc in the 19th minute.
 The United States won the game 1–2.
 It was later revealed that McLeod had torn her right ACL.

 Following the injury, McLeod stated that she was relieved because the injury gave her a much needed break from the national team.
 After the 2007 World Cup, she experienced a drop in confidence due to both her own negative thoughts about her performances as well as derogatory comments about her sexuality made by fellow national team players.
-It took her years to finally get back to the national team.
+It took her a number of years to consistently return to the national team.

 2009-2010: Attempted comeback and another injury

 Following her ACL injury, McLeod did not make an appearance for the Canadian national team until July 2009.
-She made one appearance for the team in 2009 during an international friendly against the United States on July 22, where she allowed one goal.
+She made one appearance for the team in 2009 during an international friendly against the United States on July 22, where she conceded one goal.
 She was noted for making several impressive saves during the match.
 McLeod returned to training with the national team in November for the 12-day camp in Florida which featured 22 players and a pair of exhibition matches against local university teams.

 In February 2010, McLeod joined the national team for an 18-day training camp that included four matches in the Cyprus Cup and an international friendly against Poland.
 McLeod started in the friendly against Poland on February 20, recording a clean sheet.
-She also made one start in the Cyprus Cup against South Africa, allowing one goal.
+She also made one start in the Cyprus Cup against South Africa, conceding one goal.
 She made one other appearance in 2010 in a friendly in April against China before sustaining another ACL injury in July while playing with the Washington Freedom.